-The new Region of York Official Plan was adopted by the Province in September, 2010.
+The new Region of York Official Plan was approved by the Province in September, 2010, and a large majority approved by the Ontario Municipal Board in January 2013.
 ROP 2010 reflects conformity with the 2005 Provincial Policy Statement, the Greenbelt Plan and the province's Growth Plan.
-The main policy initiative of the Plan is to promote city building, focusing on regional centres and corridors, and including innovation in urban design and green building.
+An important policy initiative of the Plan is to promote city building, focusing on regional centres and corridors, and including innovation in urban design and green building.
 The overall intensification objective in the Plan is aligned with the Provincial Places to Grow Plan: a minimum of 40% residential intensification within the built-up area.
 More specifically, ROP 2010 is one of the components in the Region's Planning for Tomorrow growth management initiative.
 The Plan integrates the York Region Master Plans for Pedestrian and Cycling, Transportation and Transit, and Water and Wastewater.
 ROP 2010 designates the Study Area as an Urban Area on Map 1-Urban Structure.

-Within ROP, local municipalities are required to plan for the comprehensive and long-term growth of Regional Corridors as mixed-use areas in a comprehensive manner including their role and function as transportation, transit, and neighbourhood areas.
-Jane Street and Rutherford Road are identified as Urban Corridors within the Study Area.
-Urban Corridors are identified as mixed-use transit spines that link urban and regional centres, and have the potential for more intensive development, higher order transit, and amenities.
+Within the ROP, local municipalities are required to plan for the comprehensive and long-term growth of Regional Corridors as mixed-use areas in a comprehensive manner including their role and function as transportation, transit, and neighbourhood areas.
+Jane Street and Rutherford Road are identified as "Local Corridors" within ROP 2010.
+Local Corridors have the potential for intensive and mixed-use land development supported by public transit services.
+Local Corridors link Regional and Local Centres and may be identified as routes for transit services and facilities.

-2.4.4 Vaughan Tomorrow and the New VOP 2010

-Vaughan Tomorrow is the City's growth management strategy, which has entailed a number of studies, all of them informing the preparation of VOP 2010 for the city, and guided by a vision developed through extensive consultations with the community.
+2.4.4 Vaughan Tomorrow and the New VOP 2010 Vaughan Tomorrow is the City's growth management strategy, which has entailed a number of studies, all of them informing the preparation of VOP 2010 for the city, and guided by a vision developed through extensive consultations with the community.
 The Strategy is based on a vision for transforming the city.
 VOP 2010 will direct future growth and development to specific and appropriate locations, including the Vaughan Mills Centre, and identified these locations as primary intensification areas.